unplugin/unplugin-auto-import/README.md

   // Enable auto import by filename for default module exports under directories
   defaultExportByFilename: false,

+  // Enable auto import the types under the directories
+  types: true,

   // Auto import for module exports under directories
   // by default it only scan one level of modules under the directory
   dirs: [